An immunoglobulins test is done to measure

 and mucous membranes.
 They cause the body to react against foreign substances

 such as pollen, fungus spores, and animal dander.
-They may occur in allergic
+They are involved in allergic

 reactions to milk, some medicines, and some poisons.
 IgE antibody levels are